March 25th

 Commentary:

 Upon receiving generosity from others, it is not ethical to forget it and move on.
 Neither is it business, to return an equal or lesser favor.
-For, it is not a 'buy one, get one of equal or lesser value' sale :).
+It is not a BOGO (buy one get one) sale.
 Remembering and returning the favor in plentiful is a magnanimous attribute!

-An extension of this value is, not keeping track of the favors done nor expecting favors in return.
+An extension of this value is, not keeping track of the favors you do to others nor expecting return favors in exchange.
 Do your best at any given time to aid those in need and move on.

 The take-home point here is that the noble never forget what they receive nor remember what they give!
-Acquire nobility in its true sense.
+Acquire nobility in its truest sense.

 pada vigrahaH: